-Last month, the Hi-Pro blog introduced our Ag Careers blog with a spotlight on our nutritionists in the hope of showcasing hard working individuals of our industry, and also providing information for anyone who may be interested in building a career in agriculture.
+Last month, the Hi-Pro blog introduced our Ag Careers blog with a spotlight on our nutritionists in the hope of showcasing hard working individuals of our industry, and also providing information for anyone who may be interested in building a career in agriculture or as a nutritionists.
 This month, we focus on some unsung heroes of the feed industry, Formulators.

 Formulators build new and maintain exiting diets by navigating the complexities of nutrition, production, trading/logistics, sales, pricing, and customer service.
 Brooke DeWinne, Hi-Pro formulator for four years, describes the challenges formulators in the feed industry face as “fast-paced, progressive at times, with lots of moving parts.”
 This combination brings an incredible challenge to fit all of the puzzle pieces together to make our business work.